Reduce your risk significantly by adopting some basic best practices.

 Strengthen Your Home Network

-It may seem daunting to manage all of your devices, but starting with your internet router will improve your security at the source.
-Change the password from the default provided by your ISP, and choose the appropriate encryption.
+It may seem daunting to actively manage all your devices, but starting with your internet router will improve your security at the source.
+Change the password from the default provided by your ISP, and choose the appropriate encryption, starting with at least Wi-Fi Protected Access 2 (WPA2).
 Also, check your router to see what is connected; the number of items connected may surprise you.
-To view a quick guide regarding router security, read How to Boost Your Router Security from Consumer Reports.
+To view a quick guide regarding router security, read Router Security: How to Setup Wi-Fi Router Securely from Norton.

 You can purchase protection against cyberattacks for every internet-connected device in your home, including game consoles, smart TVs and appliances.

 Access to your computer and devices